balajeetm/balajeetm.github.io/_posts/2017-03-18-pristine-logical-brain.markdown

 So, if the brain has been in a situation before, it can quickly respond to a similar situation at a later point of time.
 This is critical in reacting to your predator's moves.<br>

 Let's take an example.<br>
-How many of us remember dozing off in a public transport and suddenly waking up out of nowhere, and still in an instant, managing to precisely realise where exactly we are.<br>
+How many of us remember dozing off in a public transport and suddenly waking up out of nowhere, and still in an instant, managing to realise, precisely where we are.<br>
 Better still, how many us remember dozing off in a public transport and effortlessly waking up exactly at our destination, just before we alight.<br>

-_**All this is possible because of the brain's situational awareness which is nothing but a sophisticated pattern recognition**_.
+_**All this is possible because of the brain's situational awareness which is nothing but a sophisticated pattern recognition**_.<br>
-This is more evident in repetitive tasks and the adage **Practice makes Perfect** is synonymous to [muscle memory](https://en.wikipedia.org/wiki/Muscle_memory).
+This is more evident in repetitive tasks and the adage **"Practice makes Perfect"** is nothing but a poetic representation of [muscle memory](https://en.wikipedia.org/wiki/Muscle_memory).

 ### <u><a href="https://en.wikipedia.org/wiki/Muscle_memory">Muscle Memory</a></u>
 >Muscle memory is a form of procedural memory that involves consolidating a specific task into memory through repetition.
 When a movement is repeated over time, a long-term muscle memory is created for that task, eventually allowing it to be performed **without conscious effort**.
 This process decreases the need for attention and creates maximum efficiency.
 Examples are everyday activities, such as riding a bicycle, playing a musical instrument, etc.